WeAreSeismica/tex2jats/README.md

     - Reference list is here
     - Every figure is here

+7) Convert every figure to PNG format if not already done.
+You can use the following bash command (converts every PDF file which starts with fig to a PNG format, requires imagemagick, you can adjust density if needed):
+`mogrify -verbose -quality 00 -density 250  -format png ./fig*.pdf`

+8) *Optional*.
+Check your galley on the Seismica test website.
+No need to upload the figures.
+If you can open the XML galley with a web browser without errors, it will load fine in OJS.

-7) Upload the galley PDF and XML files to the OJS website.
+9) Upload the galley PDF and XML files to the OJS website.
     - For the XML galley, images need to be uploaded separately (no need to fill in the caption etc.)
     - Don't forget the uploading order:
         1) PDF galley